 Dai’s Musings on the Daily Life of a Visual Artist

 Artists love to explore the myriad textures and colours of distressed urban infrastructure.
 Urban decay reminds us of the honesty and simplicity of days gone by.
-It is also a reminder of the cycle of life where eventually and inevitably, nature reclaims all.
+It reminds us of the cycle of life where eventually and inevitably, nature reclaims all.

-Similarly, in the rural environment where space is not a consideration, buildings and machinery which have exceeded their use-by dates are consigned to a paddock behind a farm house or shed and left to decay.
-While old motor vehicles are often stored in an urban shed or backyard for “later restoration” which may never eventuate, it seems to me that old farm equipment is often placed as one would place a piece of sculpture.
-The seemingly complex tangle of rusted iron and steel can resemble a contemporary sculpture, and its placement along the driveway to a farm house suggests an appreciation of cultural elements above and beyond the simple management of fields and animals.
+Similarly, in the spacious Australian rural environment, buildings and machinery no longer in use are consigned to a paddock behind a farm house or shed and left to decay.
+While old motor vehicles may be parked in an urban shed or backyard for “later restoration”, old farm equipment is often placed as one might install a piece of sculpture.
+The seemingly complex tangle of rusted iron and steel along a farm house driveway offers an appreciation of cultural elements above and beyond the simple management of fields and animals.

 Return to Top